TituShahoriar/portfolio/README.md

 - Portfolio Website: [Your Portfolio Website URL]

 ## Skills

 - Programming Languages: [List of Programming Languages]
-- Web Development: [List of Web Development Technologies
+- Web Development: [List of Web Development Technologies]
-- Databases: [List of Database Technologie
+- Databases: [List of Database Technologies]
 - Other Skills: [Other Relevant Skills]

-## Project
+## Projects

 ### Project 1

-- Description: [Brief description of your project
+- Description: [Brief description of your project]
-- Technologies: [Technologies used in the project
+- Technologies: [Technologies used in the project]
 - GitHub Repository: [Link to the GitHub repository]
 - Live Demo: [Link to the live demo, if applicable]